jenesq/OscarWinner/README.md

-# Predicting the Future Oscar Winners from Known Nominations
+# Predicting the Future Oscar Winners from the Nominations

 This project used three datasets with over 72,000 rows of data for movie nominations and winners dating back to 1903.